Teddochi/Reverse_Proxy_Service/README.md

 Database
 - This application connects to a MySQL database hosted by https://www.freemysqlhosting.net/
 - Statistics information is stored in this database

-## Configurable settings
-This application was designed to have several configurable settings.
-You can make changes to "app/constants.py" to adjust the following settings:
-- Server port (You will also need to adjust the Dockerfile, docker-compose.yml, and Run.sh to reflect any changes here)
-- Maximum cached elements
-- Time limit for cached items
-- Threshold for defining slow response times

 ## Testing
 This project includes a testing suite that you can run using: